sshabzz/MidBootcampProject/README.md

 3. What are the most popular transportation type among travelers?

 # Credits
 This dataset was originally created by KIATTISAK RATTANAPORN on Kaggle.
-This analysis was conducted by [Shahbaz Mazhar].
+This analysis was conducted by [Shahbaz Mazhar](https://www.linkedin.com/in/shahbaz-mazhar-syed-90853758/)
-With the guidance of Ignacio, Lukaz, Sandra and my amazing fellow classmates.
+With the guidance *Ignacio,* *Lukaz,* *Sandra* and my amazing fellow *classmates*.